State College Fake ID Attorney

 How to Avoid a Fake ID Conviction

-Drug/alcohol education programs (in some cases)
+Drug/alcohol education programs (in some cases) – one judge often requires completion of an alcohol program

 For a free case review, contact JD Law by email or leave a message at (814) 689-9139.
 Email is the preferred method of communication, as phone calls are directed to voicemail due to the high volume of spam and unsolicited calls.